 Staying professional while TOTALLY geeking out on the inside, I filmed the above VOSOT featuring the Louisiana local, as well as Austin St. John, the original red Power Ranger, on the set of their movie Tres Leches.

-Here’s the full playlist of some of my stories while working as News Photographer:
+Here’s the full playlist of some of my stories while working as News Photographer, in chronological order:

 Production Assistant (August 2016 -)